Restlessness and the Unconscious: Finding Stillness in a Distracted World

 • Observe recurrent patterns in relationships

-Then, your restlessness could be a sign of avoiding the hidden aspects of yourself.
+Then, your restlessness could be a sign of avoiding various unacknowledged aspects of yourself.

 The answer?
 Turn and face your shadow.